microsoft/language-server-protocol/_specifications/lsif/0.6.0/specification.md

 ### <a href="#events" name="events" class="anchor">Events</a>

-To ease the processing of an LSIF dump to for example import it into a database the dump emits begin and end events for documents and projects.
+To ease the processing of an LSIF dump to, for example, import it into a database the dump emits begin and end events for documents and projects.
 After the end event of a document has been emitted the dump must not contain any further data referencing that document.
-For example no ranges from that document can be referenced in `item` edges.
+For example, no ranges from that document can be referenced in `item` edges.
 Nor can result sets or other vertices linked to the ranges in that document.
 The document can however be referenced in a `contains` edge adding the document to a project.
 The begin / end events for documents look like this:

 ```ts
 // The actual document